alshedivat/al-folio/_news/announcement_10.md

 ***

-My responsibilities include the creation of interactive notebooks.
+My responsibilities include the creation of [interactive notebooks](https://github.com/PastelBelem8/ml4nlp-cogsci-summer22).
 We use mostly HuggingFace and OpenAI APIs to interact with state-of-the-art NLP models.
+These notebooks were inspired on several other available blogposts and resources.

 ***